-If you don't like electric motorsport toys, this post is not for you.
-Sure, the contraption I'm telling you about now costs less than an electric motorcycle or an electric snowmobile, but its price certainly isn't cheap, at least at this launch stage.
-That said, if you liked Transformers as a kid you'll also like this "thing" called Daymak Combat, which offers a unique driving experience due to its ability to combine the characteristics of a motorcycle and a snowmobile.
+If you don't like electric motorsports toys, this post is not for you.
+Sure, the gadget I'm telling you about now costs less than an electric motorcycle or an electric snowmobile, but its price is certainly not cheap, at least in this launch phase.
+That said, if you liked Transformers as kids you'll also like this "thing" called Daymak Combat, which offers a unique riding experience thanks to its ability to combine the characteristics of a motorcycle and a snowmobile.

 Electric motorcycle or snowmobile?